uiua-lang/uiua/site/text/design.md

 This page explains the reasons for some of Uiua's design decisions.
 It serves as a [defense of design](https://news.knowledia.com/US/en/articles/more-software-projects-need-defenses-of-design-85ea9e23ffd85f5fde5a2d3d42001393cbce169a).

-## Stack Basing
+## Tacit Code

 ### Combinators

-When I first started developing Uiua, it was neither stack-based nor array-oriented.
+When I first started developing Uiua, it was neither tacit nor array-oriented.
 What it *did* focus a lot on was *combinators*.
 I had this whole hierarchy of language-level operators that let you construct arbitrarily complex combinators relatively succinctly.
 I discovered what a lot of others have discovered when delving deep into tacit code: it's really hard to read and write and reason about.

-Eventually, I moved to a stack-based model and discovered that you can write almost any 1 or 2 argument combinator with just [`duplicate`](/docs/duplicate), `, over`, and `: flip`.
-Of course, I also made the discovery that juggling 3 or more values on the stack also imposes a high cognitive load on the developer.
-This is especially true if you try to *rotate* the stack like you could with the now-removed functions `roll` and `unroll`. [`dip`](/docs/dip) replaced the rolling functions as it is more general and easier to reason about, and eventually grew into [Planet Notation](/tutorial/More Argument Manipulation#planet-notation).

-As more and more Uiua code was written, I developed the principle of [Stack-Source Locality](/tutorial/Tacit Code#stack-source-locality) to guide readability.
-The [`on`](/docs/on) and [`by`](/docs/by) modifiers were added to express common patterns of stack manipulation.
+For a long time, Uiua learning materials made reference to a "stack" of values, and like other stack-based languages, Uiua had many functions specifically dedicated to rearranging the stack.
+However, stack manipulation lends itself much more to creating hard-to-read code.
+As modifiers like [`self ˙`](/docs/self) and [`backward ˜`](/docs/backward) were added, I found them to be a more coherent and easy-to-read way of threading values through a program, and thus the stack terminology was removed, and Uiua is now meant to be thought of as simply moving around function arguments.

 ### Expressions